galactixx/heapcraft/README.md

 **heapcraft** is a high‑performance Go library offering a comprehensive suite of advanced heap data structures—d‑ary heaps, pairing heaps, binary heaps, radix heaps, skew heaps, and leftist heaps—for lightning‑fast priority‑queue operations.

-Use it wherever you need efficient scheduling, graph algorithms (Dijkstra, A\*), event simulation, load balancing, or any task that requires ordered extraction by priority.
+Use it wherever you need efficient scheduling, graph algorithms, event simulation, load balancing, or any task that requires ordered extraction by priority.

 ---